Home > Companies > Whop

 Whop is a digital marketplace where creators build customized internet hubs (called "whops") to sell digital products ranging from software and online courses to more controversial offerings like sports betting tips and crypto trading signals.
 Founded in 2021, the platform functions as a comprehensive business infrastructure for digital entrepreneurs rather than just a content host.

 When a creator joins Whop, they build their "whop" by selecting from various modular apps that determine functionality – Chat for community discussions, Courses for educational content, Forums for threaded conversations, Help Desk for support, and more.
-Whop operates an App Store where creators install apps into their whops and third-party developers can build and list apps on the platform (launched September 2025), expanding modularity beyond first-party offerings.
+Whop operates an App Store (launched September 2025) where creators install apps into their whops and third-party developers can build and list apps on the platform, expanding modularity beyond first-party offerings.

 A typical user experience varies by category.
 Someone interested in sports betting might pay $50-200 monthly for a VIP membership granting access to a Discord community where "cappers" (sports handicappers) share daily betting predictions.
 E-commerce enthusiasts might purchase a course on sneaker reselling bundled with access to specialized tools.
 The platform handles payments via traditional methods (credit cards via Stripe, PayPal) or cryptocurrency (via Coinbase Commerce), with flexible pricing options including one-time payments, subscriptions, and waitlisted access.
-For higher-priced offerings, Whop offers BNPL options through Splitit and Sezzle for U.S. customers, with payment plans from 3-48 months at 5.99%-34.99% APR (added November 2025).
+For higher-priced offerings, Whop offers BNPL options through up to 10 financing partners for U.S. customers, with provider limits up to $42,750 and terms up to 5 years.

 Behind the scenes, Whop provides creators with tools like Bounties (allowing them to pay users for completing tasks like social media promotion) and Content Rewards (connecting brands with "clippers" who reshare content on a pay-per-view basis).
 These tools increase engagement while creating additional revenue streams for both creators and Whop itself.